 How will State Animal Welfare Authorities lead to better outcomes for animals?

-Under the current system, there is not one clear authority responsible for enforcing animal welfare laws.
+Under the current system, there is no clear authority responsible for enforcing animal welfare laws.
 And the enforcement agencies differ in each state and territory.
 This can result in a lack of cohesion and coordination, with animals being subjected to inconsistent outcomes depending on which authority is responsible.

 The establishment of independent State Animal Welfare Authorities would create consistency and improve enforcement capabilities across the relevant agencies, leading to better outcomes for animals.